psf/black/README.md

 Options:
   -l, --line-length INTEGER   Where to wrap around.  [default: 88] --check                     Don't write back the files, just return the
                               status.
-Return code 0 means nothing changed.
-                              Return code 1 means some files were reformatted.
+Return code 0 means nothing would change.
+Return code 1 means some files would be reformatted.
 Return code 123 means there was an internal error.
   --fast / --safe             If --fast given, skip temporary sanity checks.
                               [default: --safe]
   --version                   Show the version and exit.